Categories

 What Are the Difficulties for Mixed-Nationality Couples Applying for UK Mortgages?

-To the surprise of some of our clients, the nationality of the non-British partner is almost immaterial.
-The critical factor is how long you’ve been living in the UK – which, of course, relates to your visa status.
+To the surprise of some of our clients, the nationality of your non-British partner will be almost immaterial when applying for a mortgage.
+Instead, lenders will want to know how long you’ve both been living in the UK and your visa status.

 Spouses and civil partners of UK citizens are eligible to apply for British citizenship by "naturalisation" after they have lived in the UK for three years: